huawei-noah/SMARTS/docs/sim/agent.rst

 AgentInterface
 ==============

-:class:`smarts.core.agent_interface.AgentInterface` regulates the flow of information between the an agent and a SMARTS environment.
-It specifies the observations an agent expects to receive from the environment and the action the agent does to the environment.
+:class:`smarts.core.agent_interface.AgentInterface` regulates the flow of information between the agent and a SMARTS environment.
+It specifies the observations the agent expects to receive from the environment and the action the agent does to the environment.
 To create an agent interface, you can try

 .. code-block:: python